weecology/lab-manual/PCARDS.md

 * You need to go through pcard training.
 This involves watching a number of videos.
 * Step 1: Go to  myUFL, then navigate to My Self Service > Training and Development > myTraining.
 To search for the PCard courses, click in the Activity Search box, then enter the appropriate course name or number.
 * As a PCARD holder, you will need to take the following courses: What Every PCard Holder Needs to Know(PST975), PCard for Travel (PST076), PCard for Commodities (PST077)
 * When you finish your training fill in the [Cardholder agreement](http://www.purchasing.ufl.edu/forms/cardholder_agreement.pdf) and the top part of the [PCard Application](http://www.purchasing.ufl.edu/forms/2014-11_PCard_Application.pdf).
 Fiona (or somebody else in the WEC office?) can fill in the department section.
 The completed forms go to the PCARD team at pcard@ufl.edu.
-Processing should take a few weeks to a month and the PCard will be delivered to the WEC office.
+* Processing should take a few weeks to a month.
+You'll get an email from the PCard office when it is approved.
+Th PCard will be delivered to the WEC office.
 * You may need to go in and specifically ask for it.
 They go to Jen Miller.
 * Once you receive the card, activate it and set a PIN:
   * Call 8882338855